micahshute/micahshute.github.io/_posts/2018-09-08-developing_style_long_un_expected_party_decorations.markdown

 ---

-That being said, I am writing today on lessons learned from making my first web app, which I did using the Sinatra framework.
+I am writing today on lessons learned from making my first web app, which I did using the Sinatra framework.
 I will touch on what I learned about implementing proper applicaiton security, and then on a Decorator Design Pattern which I utilized in the project.

 ## Security